Monthly Archives: March 2013

 Here are some broad categories in which you might find a functional savior:

 - Escapes.
-These could be a number of things including: Video games, vacations, weekends, drugs and alcohol, movies, books, sleep, hobbies, sports, etc. Barry Trammel, Sports Columnist for the Daily Oklahoman, affirmed this when he said, “The very best thing about sports is escapism.”
-Anything or person that helps a person escape reality and responsibility has become a functional savior.
-An escape might even be something like a divorce which allows the person to leave behind an unhappy relationship commitment.
-Again, not all of these things are bad and we might even say they can be good, but when we lean on them more than we trust God and live according to His covenant instruction, we know we have an idol problem.
+This category might include: Video games, vacations, weekends, harmful and addictive substances, movies, books, sleep, hobbies, sports, etc. Barry Trammel, Sports Columnist for the Daily Oklahoman, stated this clearly when he said, “The very best thing about sports is escapism.”
+Anything or any person that helps someone escape reality and responsibility has become a functional savior.
+An escape might even be something like a divorce which allows a person to leave behind an unhappy relationship commitment.
+To be clear, not all of these things are necessarily bad, and they might even be enjoyed for God’s glory in the right situation, but when someone leans on them more than they trust God, as evidenced by obedience to His word, then an escape is likely functioning as a savior.

-And this is the beauty of the real and ultimate Savior, Jesus Christ; He can presently and will forever save us.
-And when He does save us by trusting Him, He puts all of these others things in their proper place so that we can enjoy them (Matt.
-6:33) and not be disappointed when we are forced to leave them behind as a part of this broken world.
+And this is the beauty of the real and ultimate Savior, Jesus Christ; only He can give to us the eternal and fulfilling life we so desperately seek for both the present life and the life to come.
+And when He does save us by trusting Him, He puts all of these others things in their proper place so that we can enjoy them (Psalm 128:1-4; Matt.
+6:33).
 If we try to use them to seek ultimate enjoyment, they will let us down and rob us of what we are truly seeking.

 “Almighty God, You have made us for Yourself, and our hearts are restless until they find rest in You.”
 Augustine of Hippo

-When Lacey and I became new parents, we were ultra-protective of Luke – probably to a fault in many instances.
+When my wife and I became new parents, we were ultra-protective of our son – to a fault in many instances.
 It was obvious to us that no one could take better care of the little guy than we could.

 It’s hard not to make idols out of ourselves as parents, and it’s hard not to idolize our children.
 One of the solutions to parenting idolatry is to trust God by trusting our brothers and sisters who are also indwelt by the Holy Spirit and desire to serve us as a part of the local church.
 After all, if you can’t trust your church family, who can you trust?